deepbiolab/memory-management-chatbot-optimization/dev/note.md

 4. Using memory that has not yet been allocated
 5. Thinking that memory is still allocated after being freed

-With all the advantages of smart pointers in modern C++, one could easily assume that it would be best to completely ban the use of new and delete from your code.
+With all the advantages of smart pointers in modern C++, one could easily assume that it would be best to **completely ban the use of new and delete from your code**.
 However, while this is in many cases possible, it is not always advisable as well.
 Let us take a look at the [C++ core guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#main), which has several [**rules for explicit memory allocation and deallocation**](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#r-resource-management).
 In the scope of this course, we will briefly discuss three of them:

-1. **R. 10: Avoid malloc and free** While the calls `(MyClass*)malloc( sizeof(MyClass) )` and `new MyClass` both allocate a block of memory on the heap in a perfectly valid manner, only `new` will also call the constructor of the class and `free` the destructor.
+1. **R. 10: Avoid malloc and free** While the calls `(MyClass*)malloc( sizeof(MyClass) )` and `new MyClass` both allocate a block of memory on the heap in a perfectly valid manner, only `new` will **also call the constructor** of the class and `free` the **destructor**.
 To reduce the risk of undefined behavior, `malloc` and `free` should thus be avoided.
 2. **R. 11: Avoid calling new and delete explicitly** Programmers have to make sure that every call of `new` is paired with the appropriate `delete` at the correct position so that no memory leak or invalid memory access occur.
 The emphasis here lies in the word "explicitly" as opposed to implicitly, such as with smart pointers or containers in the standard template library.
 3. **R. 12: Immediately give the result of an explicit resource allocation to a manager object** It is recommended to make use of manager objects for controlling resources such as files, memory or network connections to mitigate the risk of memory leaks.
 This is the core idea of smart pointers as discussed at length in this section.